linker3000/Z80-Board/README.md

 The switching voltage regulator is a Murata OKI-78SR-5/1.5-W36-C. These units are pin compatible with the classic 7805 linear regulators, but operate at around 90% efficency and can supply up to 1.5A without needing a heatsink; saving precious board space as well as being energy efficient.
 The regulators are available from RS Components, Farnell/Element 14, Digikey and Mouser.

 There's a 15uF 35V tantalum decoupling capacitor on the input side of the regulator and a 100uF 16V one on the output; these values are not too critical and low ESR electrolytics of around the same capacitance and voltage could be used.
-The voltage rating of the input capacitor takes into consideration powering the board from a 19-20V laptop adaptor.
-The Murata regulator can take up to 36V, but if for any reason you decide to use anything close to that voltage, the input capacitor should be a 50V or 63V type.
+The voltage rating of the input capacitor allows for powering the board from a 19-20V laptop adaptor.
+The Murata regulator can take up to 36V  on its input, but if you decide to use anything close to that voltage, the input capacitor should be a 50V or 63V type.

-If you do use a 7805 linear regulator it will likely need a suitable heatsink - especially if using a supply voltage above 9V - and the decoupling capacitor requirements are different - see the data sheet.

-The diode in the voltage regulator input path was originally a 1A part (1N4001), whereas the regulator has a short circuit current limit of 1.5A; in effect, the diode was used as a safety fuse as well as for polarity protection.
+The diode in the voltage regulator input path was originally a 1A part (1N4001), whereas the Murata regulator can supply up to 1.5A (although it limits short circuit current to 10mA); in effect, the diode was used as a safety fuse as well as for polarity protection.
 Later, the diode was replaced with a 3A part eg: 1N54xx.

+If you do use a 7805 linear regulator it will likely need a suitable heatsink, especially if using a supply voltage above 9V.
+The decoupling capacitor requirements are also different from the Murata part, so check the data sheet.
+7805 linear regulators have a short circuit current limit of around 250-400mA, depending on manufacturer and exact model; this will be enough to damage parts or make things get hot under fault conditions, so you may want to fit a suitable (1A) fuse or polyfuse if you think your board's going to be treated roughly.

-Due to the dropout voltage of the regulator, plus the protection diode drop, the minimum input voltage for the board is around 8-9V.
+Due to the dropout voltage of the regulator (switched or linear), plus the protection diode drop, the minimum input voltage is around 8-9V.

 ### USB-Serial adaptor notes